kevinbooth/connect-four/README.md

  Features of game
  1) User can chose his name.
  2) User can set the difficulty level from 1 to 3.
- 3) USe can play a rematch after p[laying the game.
+ 3) USe can play a rematch after playing the game.

- Rules of the game:
- 1) The game is played on a grid that's 3 squares by 3 squares.
- 2) You are X, the computer in this case is O. Players take turns putting their marks in empty squares.
- 3) The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
- 4) When all 9 squares are full, the game is over.
-If no player has 3 marks in a row, the game ends in a tie.